DocuPipe Logo

 RPA (Robotic Process Automation) is software that uses bots to mimic human actions: clicking buttons, copying data between systems, filling forms, and executing rule-based tasks.

-RPA has been automating tasks that touch legacy systems without APIs since the mid-2000s.
-It's fast, very reliable for structured work, and it never takes a break.
-But it's also blind - it does exactly what it's told without ever understanding what it's really doing.
+Since the mid-2000s, RPA has automated tasks involving legacy systems that lack APIs.
+It's fast, reliable for structured work, and never takes a break.
+But it's also blind.
+RPA does exactly what it's told without understanding what it's actually doing.

 How RPA Works